 Last Updated 2/11/2021

 Issue: Despite efforts in recent years to stabilize health insurance markets, challenges remain in the affordability of coverage and consumers' access to needed care.
 Much of this has come as a result of the underlying costs of health care rising significantly faster than other goods and services.
 National health care expenditures now represent 17.7% of the gross domestic product and are expected to continue to grow.
 And while seniors are largely protected by Medicare, costly long-term care services remain outside of the program's benefits.

 Background: The Affordable Care Act (ACA) aimed to improve the rate of health insurance coverage, especially for vulnerable populations; increase the value of coverage through market reforms; and limit cost growth by encouraging health insurers to compete on price and quality.
 ACA provisions like guaranteed issue, community rating, the prohibition on pre-existing condition exclusions, and premium subsidies have brought unprecedented access to individual market coverage to many.
 At the same time, compliance with ACA regulations and limited competition in some areas have driven premiums and cost sharing to unaffordable levels for those who don't receive subsidies and don't have access to other coverage.
 The Centers for Medicare and Medicaid Services (CMS) has reported insurer exits and rising premiums have priced out those who don't qualify for tax credits and don't have access to coverage through employers.
 According to CMS, unsubsidized enrollment dropped 20% during plan year 2017 while subsidized enrollment rose 3 percentage points to 87% in 2018.

-Status: In 2020, the NAIC will continue to provide non-partisan expertise to Congress and the Administration, particularly on efforts to stabilize individual and small group markets.
+Status: In 2020, the NAIC continues to provide non-partisan expertise to Congress and the Administration, particularly on efforts to stabilize individual and small group markets.
 The NAIC is also working to implement the "No Surprises Act," which will relieve consumers of surprise medical bills, including those from air ambulances, and PBMs.
 NAIC's committees will continue their work to develop model policies and highlight best practices on health care cost control.
 This includes reviewing long-term care insurance premiums, regulation of pharmacy benefit managers (PBMs) and education of consumers on health insurance and their coverage options.